Code-4-Community/learning-resources/jumpstart-week-7/README.md

 The `PRIMARY KEY` modifier declares a column or combination of columns as the ID for a given row.
 The database also uses a `PRIMARY KEY` to speed up some search functions that use those fields (see Indexes if you're interested TODO GET LINK FOR THIS).
 If used, all primary keys must be unique on the given table.
+This column is also not nullable.

 #### NOT NULL